RexChiu/LHL-chatty-project/README.md

 - Real time messages with web sockets
 - Ability to change username
-- Ability to have images inline with text
+- Ability to have jpg/png/gifs inline with text
 - Ability to see the number of online users